Combining Statements and Functions Exercise:

 The tutorial you may need: An introduction to Python Functions

-For this exercise, apart from the formulas for the surface and volume, you’ll need to know three big concepts: conditional statements, functions, and how to implement conditional statements in functions.
+For this exercise in combining statements, apart from the formulas for the surface and volume, you’ll need to know three big concepts: conditional statements, functions, and how to implement conditional statements in functions.

 We start by defining a function that takes a single parameter (a) – the length of the side of the cube.